AumPauskar/blog/content/posts/dotnet/csharp-basics.md

   dotnet list package
   ```

-#### Package Configuration

-Packages are typically configured in the project file (e.g., `.csproj` for C# projects) or in a `packages.config` file.
+- Package Configuration: Packages are typically configured in the project file (e.g., `.csproj` for C# projects) or in a `packages.config` file.
 The project file includes references to the packages used in the project, along with their versions.

+#### Importing packages/files into your own file

+In C#, importing packages and calling specific functions can be done for both custom files (like your own classes) and NuGet packages.
+Below, I’ll explain how to do this for both scenarios.

+- 1. Importing Custom Files
+    - Step 1: Create a Custom Class

+        First, create a custom class in a separate file.
+For example, create a file named `MathUtilities.cs`:

+        ```csharp
+        // MathUtilities.cs
+        namespace MyUtilities
+        {
+            public class MathUtilities
+            {
+                public static int Add(int a, int b)
+                {
+                    return a + b;
+                }

+                public static int Subtract(int a, int b) {
+                    return a - b;
+                }
+            }
+        }
+        ```

+    - Step 2: Import the Namespace

+        In your main program file (e.g., `Program.cs`), you need to import the namespace where your custom class is defined:

+        ```csharp
+        // Program.cs
+        using System;
+        using MyUtilities; // Import the namespace

+        class Program
+        {
+            static void Main()
+            {
+                int sum = MathUtilities.Add(5, 3); // Call the Add method
+                int difference = MathUtilities.Subtract(5, 3); // Call the Subtract method

+                Console.WriteLine($"Sum: {sum}"); // Output: Sum: 8
+                Console.WriteLine($"Difference: {difference}"); // Output: Difference: 2
+            }
+        }
+        ```

+- 2. Importing NuGet Packages

+    - Step 1: Install the NuGet Package

+        You can install a NuGet package using the command line or through Visual Studio.
+For example, to install the `Newtonsoft.Json` package, you can use the following command:

+        ```bash
+        dotnet add package Newtonsoft.Json
+        ```

+    - Step 2: Import the Namespace

+        After installing the package, you need to import the namespace associated with the package.
+For `Newtonsoft.Json`, the namespace is `Newtonsoft.Json`.

+        ```csharp
+        // Program.cs
+        using System;
+        using Newtonsoft.Json; // Import the namespace for the NuGet package

+        class Program
+        {
+            static void Main()
+            {
+                // Create an object to serialize
+                var person = new { Name = "Alice", Age = 30 };

+                // Serialize the object to a JSON string string json = JsonConvert.SerializeObject(person);

+                // Output the JSON string
+                Console.WriteLine(json); // Output: {"Name":"Alice","Age":30}

+                // Deserialize the JSON string back to an object var deserializedPerson = JsonConvert.DeserializeObject<dynamic>(json);
+                Console.WriteLine($"Name: {deserializedPerson.Name}, Age: {deserializedPerson.Age}"); // Output: Name: Alice, Age: 30
+            }
+        }
+        ```